lupyuen/pinetime-rust-mynewt/README.md

     git clone --recursive --branch v1.5.0 https://github.com/JuulLabs-OSS/mcuboot
     ```

     Why are we doing this?
 Because we are using a more recent version of MCUBoot (1.5.0), but that's not in sync with the older Mynewt version (1.7.0).
 This will cause `newt install` to fail.
 Hence we do this workaround to force Mynewt to build with the newer MCUBoot.

+1. Copy the unzipped OpenOCD from [The xPack OpenOCD](https://xpack.github.io/openocd/) to the folder...

+    ```
+    pinetime-rust-mynewt/openocd
+    ```

+    The `openocd` executable should be located at `pinetime-rust-mynewt/openocd/bin/openocd`

 ## Build MCUBoot Bootloader